Createdd/Writing/2018/articles/MLIntroP4.md

 ![featureDistance](../assets/mlIntro/featureDistance.png)

-Note that, if you have a user or movie/product with no rating at all, it makes sense to perform mean normalization before implementing the learning algorithm.
+Note, that if you have a user or movie/product with no rating at all, you should perform mean normalization before implementing the learning algorithm.
 To accomplish this, first the mean should be subtracted from the result matrix and re-added when predicting the rating.
 But you should always ask yourself if it makes sense to recommend something to a completely undefined unit anyways.

 ## Scaling machine learning systems